linux-system-roles/cockpit/README.md

 `ca: local`, depending on your certmonger usage, see the [linux-system-roles.certificate documentation](https://github.com/linux-system-roles/certificate/#cas-and-providers) for details.

-NOTE: This does *not* work on RHEL/CentOS 7.
+NOTE: This creating a self-signed certificate is not supported on RHEL/CentOS-7.

 ## Example Playbooks
 The most simple example.